ibm-cloud-architecture/drawit/README.md

 | Public Gateway | Single Arrow | Implemented |

 Notes:
-1. For Ops Dashboard, secure access is required to export YAML for your own account and other accounts.
-2. For RIAS on your account, all VPC functionality can be accessed.
+1. For RIAS on your account, all VPC functionality can be accessed.
-3. For RIAS on other accounts, base VPC functionality can be accessed but Load Balancer and VPN Gateway require whitelisting.